alerta/alerta-docs/cli.rst

     Options:
-      --alert                  Alert on stale or slow heartbeats -s, --severity SEVERITY  Severity for stale heartbeat alerts --purge                  Delete all stale heartbeats
+      --alert                  Alert on stale or slow heartbeats -s, --severity SEVERITY  Severity for stale heartbeat alerts --timeout SECONDS        Seconds before a stale heartbeat alert will be expired --purge                  Delete all stale heartbeats
       -h, --help               Show this message and exit.